TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Added HUD module with `GET /v1/characters/{characterId}/hud` and `PUT /v1/characters/{characterId}/hud` endpoints.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/hud.md`.

+## Update – 2025-08-24

+Introduced vehicle cleaning logs to support the **carwash** resource.

+* Added Carwash module with `POST /v1/carwash`, `GET /v1/carwash/history/{characterId}` and vehicle dirt endpoints.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/carwash.md`.